liuning-scu-cn/AmurTigerReID/datalist/readme.md

 ### Recent Updates
 [2019.8.1]

--train.txt: official train-set, training model.
+* train.txt: official train-set, training model.

--gallery.txt and probe.txt: only validate the model, and it doesn't train our model.
+* gallery.txt and probe.txt: only validate the model, and it doesn't train our model.

--test.txt: official test-set, non-labeled, and it only outputs the results by the training model.
+* test.txt: official test-set, non-labeled, and it only outputs the results by the training model.

 ### train.txt
 the image path is relative path.